326th Airborne Engineer Battalion

 The men of Baker company/326th Airborne Engineer Battalion/101st Airborne Division.

-The photo’s are from may 1944 and shot at Basildon Park, England.
+The photo’s are from May 1944 and shot at Basildon Park in England.

-These photo’s also show the men who where on the Waco glider Queen-City.
+These photo’s also show the men who flew in the Waco glider Queen-City.

 The photo in the middle shows Baker company’s officers.